whit3str/phpLicenseWatcher/README.md

 * Provides charts of historical license usage

 > [!IMPORTANT]
 > We are soliciting feedback on what features or improvements would be of interest to users of this software.
-We are particularily curious of any installation, or initial use challenges you may have faced as a primary goal it to make initial install as simple as possible.
+We are particularily curious of any installation, or initial use challenges you may have faced as a primary goal is to make initial install as simple as possible.
 > Please contact us via our new [gitter.im chat room](https://app.gitter.im/#/room/#phpLicenseWatcher:gitter.im) or you can email us at

 ## Limitations